sravani-kaza/BTP_1/url_processing/README.md

 ## Input Processing - URL
-This is the code dealing with the input processing of URLs (can be webpages, pdfs, pptx, ppt), and returns clean text output.
+This is the code dealing with the input processing of URLs (can be webpages, pdfs, pptx, doc, docx, odt, xls, xlsx, txt), and returns clean text output.

 ### Setup and Installation
 Modules used are given in requirements.txt